 +Story.
-The central theme or philosophy however was a bit heavy handed.
+The central theme/philosophy however was a bit heavy handed.

 +It seems to understand what made Silent Hill 2 great.
 The character study of a damaged mind, whom you can relate to, care about.
 Empathize as things progressively become more hopeless.
 Its atmosphere is no where near as oppressive as Silents hill's though..

--and with very few scares, or times where you face a monster, you don't feel motivated to continue on.
+-Very few scares, or times where you face a monster, you don't feel motivated to continue on.
 Your life has to be under-threat for you to care.
-I thought this was horror.
-They advertised it as a horror game...
+I thought this was supposed to be horror.

 -Easy.
 No difficult puzzles.
 Very few chase scenes.
 You can count them on one hand.

 -Lack of interactivity, for some reason the vast majority of objects are not interactable.
 I'm not just talking about the child proofed draws/cupboards but just normal objects that look like they can be picked up, can't be.

 -That horrible giant room with lots of dead pigs, guts sprawled everywhere slaughterhouse... never came.

 -Shorter than expected...
 5-6 hours for a slow playthrough.